RHarryH/avispa-microf/README.md

 - `actuator/health`
 - `actuator/info`

-## Payments logic

-1. Deadline is always required to provide no matter if paid amount is equal to gross value of whole invoice.
-This value is calculated only on the backend side.
-2. Bank account is not required when cash payment method is provided
-3. Paid amount date is available only if paid amount is greater than 0.00
-4. If paid amount is greater than the gross value then we have an excess payment what will be noted on the invoice

 ## Extension to types

 Types logic from Avispa ECM is extended introducing concept of _validation types_.
 In fact, they are a typical DTOs